Angel-125/Blueshift/Source/Blueshift/bin/Debug/API.md

 Name of optional bow shock transform.
 ### applyWarpTranslation
 (Debug visible) Flag to indicate that the engine should apply translation effects.
 Multiple engines can work together as long as each one's minimum requirements are met.
-### averageDisplacementImpulse
+### totalDisplacementImpulse
-(Debug visible) Average displacement impulse calculated from all active warp engines.
+(Debug visible) Total displacement impulse calculated from all active warp engines.
 ### totalWarpCapacity
 (Debug visible) Total warp capacity calculated from all active warp engines.
 ### effectiveWarpCapacity